-We love our classic brunch cocktails (these are our favorites!), but this drink has a fun south-of-the-border spin that’s totally unique.
+We love classic brunch cocktails, but this drink has a fun south-of-the-border spin that’s totally unique.
 Unlike vodka, which can get lost in the bold flavors of tomato and hot sauce, tequila really stands out in this drink.
 We also kick things up a notch by adding pickled jalapeno juice.
 Spicy!

 Did you know you can make tea with dried hibiscus flowers?
 This tasty beverage has only four ingredients: hibiscus, water, sugar and lime zest.
 It’s as refreshing as iced tea on a hot day, but without any of the caffeine.

 OK, this recipe might be a little more Tex-Mex than Mexican, but there’s no doubt that this Red River Margarita takes some spicy hints from Mexican cuisine.
 Try it with grapefruit or blood orange juice and don’t forget the jalapeños!

 This tequila drink was inspired by the paloma, but it uses fresh grapefruit juice instead of the bubbly soda version.
 To balance out the tart flavors, our friends at Gastronom sweeten the drink with a homemade rosemary simple syrup—which is really simple to make.